Mjz86/c_colon/mcc.md

  but `offset_dependant` objects can use the offset to gain a pointer to the main object.

-`member_offset_dependant` objects are the ones that specifically can be used for casts by offset , base classes are `member_offset_dependant` by deafult.
+`member_offset_dependant` objects are the ones that specifically can be used for casts by offset , base classes are `member_offset_dependant` by default.